 TB control is an exercise in vigilance.
 The goal of controlling and eventually eliminating TB requires a focused, continual effort to meet the prevention and treatment needs of people most at risk, including those who have HIV.
 The strategy of preventing and treating TB in people with HIV is therefore essential to achieving the goal of TB elimination in the United States.

-For more information, see the Bibliography at (http://www.cdc.gov/hiv/resources/factsheets/hivtb.htm).
+For more information, visit www.cdc.gov/hiv/resources/factsheets/hivtb.htm.